 (I) Common phenomena

-Alumina porcelain (95 porcelain, 99 porcelain) thin-sheet porcelain pieces, especially those produced by tape casting, sometimes have bright spots.
+Alumina ceramic (95% ceramic, 99% ceramic) thin-sheet ceramic pieces, especially those produced by tape casting, sometimes have bright spots.
 The size of these bright spots is generally between 1 and 2 mm, and they are particularly obvious under light.

 (II) Causes